 Water In Winter:

 If it freezes in winter where you live you will need to be very careful with your water bottles.
 Bring them inside when the temperatures fall below freezing.
 In the heart of winter you will find you need to bring them inside repeatedly during especially frigged days to insure they do not freeze.
 This is not only a hardship for you, but it is also dangerous for your rabbit to be without water for extended periods of time.
-In these extreme situations we tentatively suggest heated bowls.
+In these extreme situations I tentatively suggest heated bowls.
 When using water bowls vs. bottles you risk wet wool which in turn can create skin problems.
 To reduce the risk of frozen wool & skin you will need to trim the wool around your bunnies face with round tip shears.
 Some angora bunnies will not need to be trimmed, but for others like the English Angora it is a must.
 Be sure to keep the facial wool as short as possible while using this method to provide water for your bunnies.
 Always check their face for any mats or skin issues.
 For safety purposes you will want to ensure you use the proper extension cord/s as well as protect any points that are plugged in outdoors from the elements.
 If you have multiple heated bowls you will want a pig tail power cord.
 Select the length/s you will need & the quantities.
 You will next need to protect these connections with weatherproof boxes.
 Last you need a main extension cord.
 Whatever you do, do not cheap out on your cords & connections.
 Improper cords & connections are dangerous.
 They can cause fires, shorts & make your circuit breaker box trip.
 Measure everything out prior to making any purchases so you know exactly what you will need.
 The easiest way to re-fill these types of water bowls is to use a watering can with a long spout.

 A mix of Calf Manna, dry old fashioned oats (not quick cook), black oil sunflower seeds, safflower seeds, & barely can be fed once a week as a treat.
 Be sure to offer this in a separate feed bowl from the regular feed to keep your rabbit from digging the pelleted food out in order to get to the seed mix.
 If feeding organic, you will want to omit the Calf Manna.
 Calf Manna can usually be found at feed stores.
 Seeds & oats can be found online & in some stores.
 If feeding organic, you can try the natural food section of your grocery store, the natural food store or order online.

 One papaya tablet or one small piece of organic pineapple can be fed daily.
 The rabbit considers it a treat but it's purpose is as a wool block preventative.
 Do not give more!
 The sugars are too high & can easily cause diarrhea which can be fatal to your rabbit.
 If you choose to supplement with pineapple be sure to buy organic pineapple with one ingredient, "pineapple".
-Sulfured, candied & other oddities can do your rabbit serious harm & may even kill it.
+Sulfured, candied & other oddities can do your rabbit serious harm & may even kill your bunny.
 Organic dried pineapple can be purchased online, in some grocery stores as well as some natural food stores.
 Papaya tablets can be purchase in most pet stores as well as online.